-Thank you for joining the Montessori Nature community!
+Thank you for visiting the Montessori Nature Resource Library!
 I am thrilled you are here!

-It brings great pleasure to be able to share with you printables that took me many long hours to create.
+It brings me great pleasure to share with you printables that took me many long hours to create.
 After years of experience working in a Montessori classroom in Russia and Australia, homeschooling my children, and running a Montessori-inspired blog, I am humbled to hear that my experience translates into materials children love working with.

-As you will see, my printables are clear, easy to implement, and engaging.
+As you will see, the printables presented here are clear, easy to implement, and engaging.
 I always aim to create resources that capture a child’s attention and enhance his or her ability to concentrate on an engaging task.

-Over the course of time, since I started sharing my practical knowledge and experience, the email audience grew to 50,000 people.
-It is a great pleasure to welcome you as one of the newest members!
+Over the course of time, since I started sharing my practical knowledge and experience, the email audience grew to 70,000 people.
+It is an honor to welcome you to our virtual community!

-Also, you will start getting exclusive coupons, new subscriber freebies, half-price deals, practical advice, and unique offers from me each week.
+Our subscribers first get notified about new subscriber freebies and get half-price deals, practical advice, and unique offers from me twice a week.
 I respect your privacy and will never share your email with anyone.

 Whether you are an educator in the classroom or at home, I trust these resources will help you create fun learning activities for your students to explore.

 I also included practical life food preparation PDFs to help you plan your activities and gather helpful tools.
-You will find a printable with an example of the daily rhythm of a Forest School to get you inspired and a guide on how to find a guide on how to choose a Montessori school for your child.
+You will find a printable with an example of the daily rhythm of a Forest School to get you inspired and a guide on how to choose a Montessori school for your child.

 To download free printables, follow these steps:

-- Click ‘Download here’ (a new tab will open for each printable)
+- Click ‘Download here’ (a new tab is going to open for each printable).

-- Ucompress the file and then print the components.
+- Uncompress the file and then print the components.